isamert/isamert.github.io/_posts/2019-02-21-bash-scripting-guide.md

 # Subshells
 The most common problem of using subshells is that subshells can not effect the parent shell's variables.
 For example:

 ```bash
 echo "stuff" | read some_var
 ```

-In this example, usage of `|` introduces a subshell and the `some_var` is defined in this subshell and then that subshell vanished when the execution of the line is over.
+In this example, usage of `|` introduces a subshell and the `some_var` is defined in this subshell.
+Then that subshell is vanished when the execution of the line is over.
 So that you can not use `some_var` in rest of the script.
 There are a few ways to get around this issue.
 Most simple one being:

 ```bash
 echo "stuff" | {